demidov91/django-mobile/README.rst

 STATIC_URL_MOBILE
 ^^^^^^^^^^^^^^^^^

-Analog of django's STATIC_URL.
+Analogue of django's STATIC_URL.
 It is good practice to use it your template but not necessary.
-If you was fond of it on desctop version, take an advatage of it in mobile version too.
+If you was fond of it on desctop version, use it in mobile version too.

-**Default:** ``'/media/mobile/'``
+**Default:** ``''``

 FLAVOURS_SESSION_KEY